jessyfal04/prog-web-dist/notes/5_MiniKube_Service_Deployment.md

 # We start Minikube and enable ingress and dashboard

-minikube start --memory 4096 --cpus 4
-minikube addons enable dashboard        # nice visual UI
+minikube start --memory 2048 --cpus 2 # for the vps minikube addons enable dashboard        # nice visual UI
 #minikube addons enable ingress          # nginx-ingress but useless car we use istio: ingressgateway
 minikube dashboard &